vimagodesigns/cabify-challenge/README.md

       - svg
         - close
     - molecules
-      - ProductModal
+      - ProductModal* // It has a note in the documentation
       - ProductsHeader
-      - SummaryItems
+      - SummaryItems* // It has a note in the documentation
-      - SummaryTotal
+      - SummaryTotal* // It has a note in the documentation
     - organisms
       - ProductItem
   - config // Some config files